 - Online privacy: Despite the common notion that young people share “everything” online I predicted that younger people will embrace online privacy and ‘ephemeral social media’ experiences.
 Today there are ‘apps for that’.

 - Childhood obesity: In 2011 I envisioned that the rise in childhood obesity would not continue.
 A plateau was reported in 2013, and in early 2014 the CDC could report a 43% decline in childhood obesity.

-- Parenting: Based on generational theory and current trends I anticipated that Millennial parents would slow down the trend of overprotecting and over-scheduling children (helicopter parenting).
+- The end of helicopter parenting: Based on generational theory and current trends I anticipated that Millennial parents would slow down the trend of overprotecting and over-scheduling children (helicopter parenting).
 I called it Resilience Parenting.
 A new survey reports that Millennial Parents is indeed more likely to embrace this new parenting approach.

 But why should you care about this new generation?
 Because whether you work with product innovation, HR or marketing; whether you are an educator, parent or a grandparent, the next generation are the protagonists in the future.
 Can you afford to ignore them?